Location & Continent

 Human Activity

-The Kyzyl Kum desert has historically been significant for trade routes, particularly the ancient Silk Road, which facilitated cultural and economic exchanges between East and West.
+The Kyzyl Kum desert played an important role in trade routes, especially along the ancient Silk Road, connecting East and West.
 Today, human activities in the region include:

 - Mining – Extraction of minerals, notably potash and other salts.